 This is a guide to Fatigue Self-Management that you may find helpful, to support you during this difficult time.
-We have created this, as we are not able to provide our usual therapy services here at Saint Francis Hospice for now.

 The Therapies team has put this information together; however, these are suggestions only and should not replace your usual medical advice.